madrilene/eleventy-excellent/src/posts/daily/spicy-edition-sunday-for-2024-06-23.md

 ---
 title: "Spicy Edition Sunday for 2024-06-23"
+permalink: "/archive/spicy-edition-sunday-for-2024-06-23/"
-description: "Uncover the spicy inspiration behind this week's Fudge Sunday edition, with a balance of deep links and fresh insights."
+description: "Uncover the spicy inspiration behind this week&#39;s Fudge Sunday edition, with a balance of deep links and fresh insights."
 date: 2024-06-23 13:53:16.396437+00:00
 ---